 When I first started in the professional world I worked for a large non-profit where everyone seemed to be bitter and depressed.
 I can remember telling one of the top dogs that they needed a Dr. Feel Good on board, and I could be that person.
 I saw what my job could be was the person who walked around, listened to employees vent, provided positive feedback, and encouraged staff.
 The top dog didn’t see the need, so I went back to doing my job and on the side supported many individuals in various departments.
 Throughout my work career, I have continued to fill that role while still doing my job.
 A bit like Clark Kent and Superman, only I do not have super powers.
 What I do have is an understanding of people and how to encourage and motivate.

 Today, my focus is on turning around careers and companies through positive feedback, motivational stories, and general encouragement that lifts people up and out of the daily professional rut in which they work.
 I help them define purpose and live a life that is more rewarding.
-If the average person lives to be 75, they spend ten 24-hour days working.
-Over 24,000 hours at work, and that is assuming they work 8 hours a day, 5 days a week for 50 weeks a year.
+If the average person works 45 years, they spend 180,000 hours working.
 The fact is many often work more hours, take fewer vacations, and carry work in both head and heart every hour of every day, including when sleeping.
 Work should be about more than a paycheck, it should make you feel positive about your contribution.
 Every job, every day, has a purpose outside of the grind.

 Penny is a natural born storyteller with years of professional experience in non-profit, government, and corporate organizations.
 This allows her to bring a wide variety of life experiences to the podium.
 Her experience includes grassroots mobilization, IT project management, executive leadership, and college instruction.